 Susan Miller Abbott joined the Board in 2016.

 Jennifer Reimels joined the Board in 2014.
 She is a UFS parent and serves on the Advancement Committee.

 Marietta Quinby is a founding UFS Board Member.
-She left the board while daughter Kate attended first through 8th grade at UFS.
-Marietta rejoined the Board in 2002 and currently serves the board as Treasurer and on Committee on Trustees and Finance Committee.
-She also enjoys and appreciates her role on the Committee on Trustees.
+Her daughter attended first through 8th grade at UFS and Marietta rejoined the Board in 2002.
+She currently serves on the Committee on Trustees and Finance Committee.
 Marietta is a member of Unami Meeting.
-She is passionate about her love of the school and what it represents – the spirit of what happens and the spirit of the people whose gifts make the school what it is.
-She says that the school was originally a dream that is now a reality.
-She was an English teacher at a school for troubled teens and is now retired.
+She is passionate about UFS and what it represents – the spirit of what happens and the spirit of the people whose gifts make the school what it is.
+She says, “the school was originally a dream that is now a reality”.
+She was an English teacher for teens and is now retired.

 Kathy Redding joined the Board in 1992 for a two-year tenure and rejoined in 2002.
 She is the Clerk of the Board and serves on numerous committees including Personnel and the Committee on Trustees.
 Kathy is a member of Richland Meeting.
 She is the mother of Jaeilyn, Shetlinn, Orrian and Meurcie, all UFS alum.
 Kathy likes the sense of community at UFS and the care for the whole student and family.
 She appreciates the sense of fairness, kindness, goodness, love and respect at UFS.
 Kathy is a strong believer in giving children the very best possible experience in education, which is why she sent her children to UFS.
 “I think the dividends are immeasurable.”
 Kathy is and will always be a strong advocate for UFS.
 The Quaker values that are inherent in our school are very important to her.